initinll-data/learning-dbt-snowflake/README.md

 ● Data source: Inside Airbnb: Berlin

 ## Python Dependency Management using Poetry

+We use Poetry for managing Python dependencies in this project.
+Poetry simplifies dependency management and ensures a consistent environment for your code.

 Refer - https://python-poetry.org/docs/

 ## Using your virtual environment with Poetry